 Winters Bicycle Accident Lawyer

-Winters, California, is a small, charming town in Yolo County known to Northern California bicyclists.
+Winters is a small, charming town known to Northern California bicyclists in Yolo County.
 A trail system that leads in and out of Winters is heavily traveled by recreational cyclists.
-Just about every weekend of the year, residents will see groups of cyclists passing through Winters on their way to various destinations, such as Davis or Lake Berryessa.
+About every weekend of the year, residents will see groups of cyclists passing through Winters on their way to various destinations, such as Davis or Lake Berryessa.
 The City of Winters can also increase daily bicycle commuters - those who travel to work or school by bicycle.
 The moderately dense residential areas near the employment centers mean commutes are short, and the city enjoys the favorable Northern California climate and topography.
 All these features make the region a popular place for bicyclists.

 When considering the number of recreational cyclists passing through Winters and the potentially increasing number of commuting cyclists, the City of Winters has periodically reviewed the safety of common bicycle routes.
-They seek to continue to foster the elements that make Winters, California as a bike-friendly destination.
+They seek to continue to foster the elements that make Winters, California, a bike-friendly destination.